Anogota/Anogota.github.io/index.md

-My name is Daniel.
-I am a passionate cybersecurity enthusiast, actively diving into the offensive security world since 2019.
+---
+layout: default
+title: Home
+---

+## Welcome to my blog.

-This space is my personal notebook where I document my journey and share technical breakdowns.
+This space serves as my personal cyber security notebook where I document my journey, share technical breakdowns, and post step-by-step writeups of various machines.

 Over the years, I have spent countless hours hunting for bugs in Bug Bounty programs and powning boxes on platforms like Hack The Box (HTB) and TryHackMe (THM).

-I created this blog to share my experience, post step-by-step write-ups of various machines, and connect with other tech-minded people.
+Active in the offensive security world since 2019.

 Feel free to look around.
 Stay ethical.
 Happy hacking.